PeterJochem/Go_Bot/README.md

 I have implemented the major ROS services for doing the picking and placing of the go pieces.
 Below is a gif of the GoBot picking and placing pieces in Gazebo <br />
 !["Pick and Place Demo"](media/pick_place_demo.gif)

-Here is a video of the robot playing a human via the React frontend.
+Here is a link to a video of the robot playing a human via the React frontend.
 [![Playing the Robot From the Browser](https://img.youtube.com/vi/I9lornPutjY/0.jpg)](https://www.youtube.com/watch?v=I9lornPutjY)

 # To Play a Game